platformsh/platformsh-docs/guides/prerequisites/platform-cli.md

     source ~/.bash_profile

-Find your Platform.sh login details (the e-mail address and password you use to authenticate to Marketplace).
+Find your Platform.sh login details (the e-mail address and password you use to authenticate to your [Platform.sh account](https://accounts.platform.sh/user)).

 Run the Platform.sh CLI for the first time. :

     platform

-You are then prompted for your Marketplace e-mail address and password.
+You are then prompted for your Platform.sh e-mail address and password.

 Enter your details.
 A list of your projects appears, along with some tips for getting started.

-##Your command line tools are now ready to use with Platform.sh.
+**Your command line tools are now ready to use with Platform.sh.**